DeviceShelf Blog

 Update from inside the app, or grab 1.4.0 from deviceshelf.app.
 As always: local-first, no telemetry, no account.

-New features, releases and polls — straight to your inbox.
+The occasional guide, new features and release news, straight to your inbox.
 No spam, unsubscribe anytime.